 The Wake County Board of Commissioners voted unanimously on Feb.
 6, 2017, to approve its strategic goals and objectives.
 The eight goal areas the commissioners identified will help guide the county’s funding decisions, project prioritization and resource usage.

 The board’s strategic goals represent a long-term focus on key areas of emphasis, and they are coupled with objectives and initiatives that are both short- and long-term in nature.
-They are all listed in this document.

 The goals include:

 - Community Health – Promote an effective behavioral and physical health system of care and practices that benefits all residents.

 - Economic Strength – Create a business-friendly environment to attract, retain and grow business, diversify the economic base and create job opportunities for all citizens.

 - Education – Through collaboration with education stakeholders, achieve a well-educated, skilled citizenry prepared for success in a global workforce.

 - Great Government – Promote a vision of a county government that partners with all levels of government to empower, protect and serve its citizens through a culture of respect, collaboration and innovation.